Minnie (singer): 2020–2024: Acting debut and solo activities

-Personal life

-Minnie is multilingual.
-She speaks several languages including Thai, English, Korean, Japanese and Mandarin.
+2025–present: Solo debut with Her

+On December 3, 2024, it was reported that Minnie would be making her solo debut with an album releasing in January 2025.
+Minnie released her debut extended play Her and its lead single of the same name on January 21, which was preceded by its pre-release single "Blind Eyes Red" on January 7.

 Other ventures

 Endorsements

 Before Minnie's debut, she became a model for the local skin care line Celeb's Secret (Korean: 셀럽시크릿) alongside bandmates Yuqi and Shuhua.
 In July 2022, Webtoon Thailand selected Minnie as their model to promote their new campaign, where Minnie picked three new stories to promote.
-It was later reported that the three titles were ranked at the top of the platform, and had the high sales revenue at the time, as well as reaching over 50 million views on the video of the campaign in spin of seven days.
+It was later reported that the three titles were ranked at the top of the platform, and had the highest sales revenue at the time, as well as reaching over 50 million views of the video of the campaign in the span of seven days.
 On the same month, Minnie was announced as MAC's new muse.
 In August 2022, Minnie was announced as the muse for the South Korean clothing brand Laura Laura (Korean: 로라로라).
 In September 2022, clothing brand ACBF selected Minnie alongside band member Yuqi as their new models.
 In November 2022, Minnie was announced as mode for the Italian clothing brand Duvetica.
-In December of the same year, Minnie was one of the celebrities who advertised for the traveling platform How About Here (Korean: 여기어때) and its partner at the time, Melon.
+In December of the same year, Minnie was one of the celebrities who advertised for the South Korean traveling platform How About Here (Korean: 여기어때) and its partner at the time, Melon.
 Followed with her advertisement for the South Korean cosmetics brand 3CE.
+In February 2023, she became the muse for the South Korean brand J.Estina handbag alongside bandmate Miyeon.
+In August of the same year, she was selected as the new ambassador for Prada's Italian fashion brand Miu Miu.

-Minnie landed her first solo magazine cover for L'Officiels Thailand June 2021 edition.
-Since then she has been on the cover of Sudsapda, Vogue, Harper's Bazaar, and Elle.
+Minnie landed her first solo magazine cover for L'Officiel Muses Thailand June 2021 edition.
+Since then she has been on the cover of Sudsapda, VogueMore Thailand, Harper's BAZAAR Thailand, and Elle Thailand.
 She also appeared in an advertisement for Nespresso and Chiara Ferragni's limited edition coffee drink.